nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 | 11001000 00010111 00011    | 2         |
 | otherwise                  | 3         |

-So, when a packet arrives, the router will use *8longest prefix matching rule** to determine which link it should go to.
+So, when a packet arrives, the router will use **longest prefix matching rule** to determine which link it should go to.

 In **datagram netowork**, the forwarding table is updated every one-to-five minutes while in **virtual circuit**, it is updated whenever a connection is established or torn down.